 Writing Club Mentors

-Elisabeth Speckman received her MFA in Fiction from Butler University, where she also serves as an adjunct instructor, teaching courses in first-year studies, academic writing, screenwriting, and media literacy.
+Elisabeth Speckman (she/her) received her MFA in Fiction from Butler University, where she also serves as an adjunct instructor, teaching courses in first-year studies, academic writing, screenwriting, and media literacy.
 As an actor and director, she has been involved in theatrical productions throughout the Indianapolis area.
-Her work appears in Midwestern Gothic, CHEAP POP, Pidgeonholes, Flash Fiction Magazine, and Stage It!
+Her work appears in Midwestern Gothic, CHEAP POP, Pidgeonholes, Flash Fiction Magazine, Best Men’s Monologues 2021 (Smith & Krause), and Stage It!
 2: 30 Ten Minute Plays.
-Her plays have been produced in Tampa, Vancouver, New York City, and Los Angeles, as well as in the IndyFringe Festival and the IWC Short Play Festival.
-She recently adapted and sold her short play Brothers on a Hotel Bed to an independent LA filmmaker.
+Her plays have been produced throughout the United States as well as internationally.
+She has developed work with the Yale Writers’ Conference (now Yale Writers’ Workshop), the Kennedy Center Playwriting Intensive, 29th Street Playwrights Collective, The Bechdel Group, The Skeleton Rep(resents), and more.
+Her play, Brothers on a Hotel Bed, was also recently adapted and sold to an independent LA filmmaker.

 Writer’s Workshop Teachers

-Workshop teachers are all professional writers: either Butler writing professors, Graduate Students in Butler's MFA program in creative writing, or publishing authors from the Indianapolis community.
+Workshop teachers are all professional writers: either Butler writing professors, graduate students in Butler’s MFA program in creative writing, Butler MFA alumni, or qualified writers from the Indianapolis community.